Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 Step 3: Define Machine Class
 ------------------------------------------

-In this step the ``Machine`` class is defined.
-This class is intended to act as a "Digital Twin" of a physical machine, which means it is designed to hold all the relevant information about a physical machine which could be built.
-This class can be though of as "What is on the desk", it should hold all the geometric, material, and nameplate information about a machine design.
-Things like operating condition and other criteria are housed in the ``Settings`` class which is defined in a later step.
+In this step, the ``Machine`` class is defined.
+This class is intended to act as a "Digital Twin" of a physical machine, which means it is designed to hold all the relevant information about a physical machine (i.e.,  geometric, material, and nameplate information).
+This class can be though of as "what is on the desk."
+Items such as operating conditions and other information needed to perform analysis are housed in the ``Settings`` class (defined in a later step).

-For this example, the machine class is kept simple in order to facilitate ease of use in the tutorial.
-The creation of the machine class in this example is split into five sub steps: initialization, class constant parameters, input defined parameters, derived parameters, and auxiliary functions.
+The creation of the machine class is split into five sub-steps: initialization, class constant parameters, input defined parameters, derived parameters, and auxiliary functions.

 Step 3.1: Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The following code block shows how the ``ExampleMachineQ6p1y3`` class is Initialized for this example.
-The class takes in a set of geometric variables and material dictionaries.
-The meaning of geometric variables are defined in the comments of the code block.
-Note that when assigning the properties to the ``self`` object, the protected ``_`` is used, this prevents accidental editing of the properties by the user.
+Copy and paste the following code block into your ``mach_eval_tutorial.py`` file to create a machine class entitled ``ExampleMachineQ6p1y3``.
+This code is used to initialize an object of the class.
+It takes in a set of geometric variables and material dictionaries and saves them to local variables within the object.

+This class has been named ``ExampleMachineQ6p1y3`` to tell the user that it describes a machine with 6 stator slots, 2 rotor poles, and a coil span of 3 slots.
+Descriptive names like this are helpful for creating clean and understandable code.

+Notice the use of the ``_`` character at the start of the local variable names.
+This is a naming convention in Python that informs users that these variables should be considered private and should therefore not be editted by code that resides outside of the ``ExampleMachineQ6p1y3`` class.

 .. code-block:: python